tylerengalla/Pewlett-Hackard-Analysis/README.md

 # SUMMARY

-- How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+- 90,398 roles will need to be filled as a result of the "silver tsunami" that is approaching.
-90,398 roles will need to be filled

-- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?